ashn-dot-dev/site/src/blog/2026-01-30-an-unfortunate-encounter-with-ai-slop.md

 ## Footnotes

 [^1]:
-Although I would later find out the image was directly stolen from [this YouTube video thumbnail](https://www.youtube.com/watch?v=n0SccMcimv0) from creator Kaoz OSRS.
+Although I would later find out the image was directly stolen from [this YouTube video thumbnail](https://www.youtube.com/watch?v=n0SccMcimv0) by creator Kaoz OSRS.